-Baritone Mark Stone studied mathematics at King's College, Cambridge, and singing at the Guildhall School of Music and Drama.
+Baritone Mark Stone was born in London and studied Mathematics at King's College, Cambridge and singing at the Guildhall School of Music and Drama.
 In 1998 he was awarded the Decca Prize at the Kathleen Ferrier Awards.

-In the U.S. he has appeared regularly at the Philadelphia Opera where his roles include Ford (Falstaff), Germont Pere (La Traviata), the title role in Gianni Schicchi and most recently Papageno (Die Zauberflöte).
-He has also sung Guglielmo (Così fan tutte) in Santa Fe.
+In the U.S. he has appeared regularly at the Opera Philadelphia where his roles include Ford (Falstaff), Germont Père (La Traviata), the title role in Gianni Schicchi, and Papageno (Die Zauberflöte).
+He has also sung Guglielmo (Così fan tutte) for Santa Fe Opera.

-His recordings include Eugene Onegin (extracts) with Pappano (EMI), Les Troyens with the LSO and Sir Colin Davis (LSO Live), Billy Budd with the LSO and Harding (Virgin / EMI); Bellini’s La Straniera with the LPO and Parry (Opera Rara) and Mozart arias with the Classical Opera Company (Sony BMG).
-His solo recital discs - Quilter songs (Sony BMG), ‘English Love’, the complete Butterworth Songbook and the complete Delius Songbook (Stone Records) – have all received widespread critical acclaim.
+His recordings include Eugene Onegin (extracts) with the Accademia Nazionale di Santa Cecilia and Sir Antonio Pappano (EMI), Les Troyens with the London Symphony Orchestra and Sir Colin Davis (LSO Live - Grammy winner), Billy Budd with the London Symphony Orchestra and Daniel Harding (Virgin / EMI - Grammy winner); Adès's Totentanz with the Boston Symphony Orchestra and Thomas Adès (Deutsche Grammophon - Grammy nominee); Bellini’s La Straniera with the London Philharmonic Orchestra and David Parry (Opera Rara) and Mozart arias with the Classical Opera Company (Sony BMG).
+His solo recital discs - Quilter songs (Sony BMG), ‘English Love’, the complete Butterworth Songbook and the complete Delius Songbook (Stone Records) – have all received widespread praise.